TheAlgorithms/C/exercism/README.md

 ### Overview

-In this directory you will find:
+In this directory you will find (in the right order):
 * hello-world
 * isogram
 * acronym
+* word-count